Butterfly House Open Daily Whispering Wings Butterfly Experience

 Join Robin Salmon, Brookgreen's Vice-President of Art and Historical Collections and Curator of Sculpture, when she talks and shows seldom-seen-images of Brookgreen on its anniversary.
 Lecture is in the Lowcountry Center Auditorium and is free with garden admission.

 Camp Brookgreen provides one-week activities with an emphasis on connections to the natural world, animals, and art.
 Summer fun and educational enrichment at Brookgreen Gardens include hands-on activities, zoo and garden exploration, live animal encounters, crafts, games, stories, projects and more.
 Sessions are for rising K - 12th graders.
 Registration begins Monday, March 17, for members and Monday, March 24, for non-members.
 Call 843-235-6049 for more information.
 Camp dates for rising 2nd & 3rd graders are July 7-11 and July 14-18.
-For rising 4th & 5th grades the dates are July 21-25 and July 28 - August 1. $160 members per week/per child and $185 non-members.
-Click here for more information.
+For rising 4th & 5th grades the dates are July 21-25 and July 28 - August 1.
+Click here for prices and more information.

 “Into the Wild”